blog-banner-image

 7. Champlain College

 Champlain College offers a 100 percent online bachelor’s degree in computer forensics and digital investigation.
-In this 120-credit program, students take courses such as criminal law and operating systems in seven-week sessions and expand their knowledge further through classes like cybercrime and mobile forensic analysis at the upper levels.
+In this 120-credit program, students take courses such as criminal law and operating systems and expand their knowledge further through classes like cybercrime and mobile forensic analysis at the upper levels.

 The program is offered in partnership with the Department of Defense Cyber Crime Center (DC3), enabling students to access industry credentials and reducing degree completion requirements by five courses.
 In addition, students can choose to earn the Department of Defense Digital Media Collector and the Digital Forensic Examiner certificates to access jobs in the federal government and private sectors.